microsoft/EntraIDGovernance-Training/website/docs/EPMPOC/Brilliant_at_the_Basics.md

 ---
 sidebar_position: 11
-title: Brilliant at the Basics
+title: Brilliant at the basics
 ---

 # Brilliant at the Basics For Microsoft Entra Permissions Management PoC